KoRoHandelsGmbH/store-api-gateway/README.md

 ```

 After doing the changes you wanted to do, please commit your changes using a commit message following the [conventional commit guidelines](https://www.conventionalcommits.org/en/v1.0.0/#summary).

+## Helper methods

+### `useSalesChannel(event: H3Event)`

+The method `useSalesChannel()` is a fundamental part of the stack resolving.
+It's reading out the runtime config which contains the information about the available sales channels, gets the `sw-access-key` from the request stack and returns the right target url based on the `sw-access-key`.

+### `usePrepareRequest(event: H3Event)`

+The method `usePrepareRequest()` prepares the request to be send by the proxy.
+It reads the body and headers of the incoming request, sanitizes the path using `useSanitizedPath()`, provides the correct `sw-access-key` using `useSalesChannel()` as well as the necessary headers and body for the request to be sent to the Store API.

 ## License